thomasrix/video-slides-forced-repats/README.md

 # Video Slides Forced Repatriation
-### Fullscreen video slides with silent loops and autoplay sequences
+## Fullscreen video slides with silent loops and autoplay sequences
-### Version 2 - for story on forced reaptratied families
+### Version 2 - for story on forced repatriated families

 The aim is to incoporate adaptive progress and timers and video subtitles Another feature is differentiated styles for the text overlays